 - A letter of support SIGNED by one of student’s supervisors AND student’s Departmental Head

 - Student’s CV

 The application deadline is 31 March each year.
-Applications can be submitted electronically to the Executive Officer at SSAI, [email protected] from 1 February.
+Applications can be submitted electronically to the Executive Officer at the Statistical Society, [email protected] from 1 February.

 If successful the student member is required to produce original receipts for amounts of equal or greater value than the grant.
 These receipts will be returned to the student marked with how much has been reimbursed.
 The student will therefore still be able to use the receipts for proof of attendance or to claim any funding shortfall from other organisations.
 The student member will also need to supply a report of his or her involvement in the conference to be published in the Society’s newsletter.
 This report should confirm the actual travel details and papers presented.

 Recipients of the grant are asked to acknowledge the SSA’s support in the presentations and in any published version of the paper and to write an article about their trip for the SSA newsletter.